Contents

 Interested in learning more about how troubleshooting tools reveal PBC mapping and operations?
 The next chapter delves into this.

-PCB Mapping And Troubleshooting
+PCB Mapping

-The Importance of PCBMapping in PCB Troubleshooting
+The Importance of PCB Mapping in PCB Troubleshooting

-A typical PCB board consists of a network of copper traces and insulators which connect clusters of components in a circuit board.
+A typical PCB board consists of a network of copper traces and insulators that connect clusters of components in a circuit board.
 One of the reasons why some PCBs are easy to troubleshoot than others is the availability of the PCB’s schematic.

 It’s easier to troubleshoot a PCB if you already have a clear understanding of its current flow, signals, and traces.
 It’s essential for you to know which capacitor pairs with which resistor to troubleshoot.

-The connectors are the interface from which erroneous inputs from the external environment make their way into PCB.
+The connectors are the interface from which erroneous inputs from the external environment make their way into the PCB.
 Such erroneous inputs can result in voltage spikes, over-current torrents and the like.
 However, you need to be well-versed in mapping a PCB to troubleshoot without access to the board’s schematics.
 If you’re not, it might take a long time to trace the configuration of the PCB.

 How to Map Out a PCB